Stay tuned for details of our upcoming Making Your Mark Luncheon

-In 1978, Judith went to St. John’s, Newfoundland, to work as a physical oceanographer for a local company.
-She created Oceans Ltd. in 1981 where she has been actively participating in oil industry oceanography programs and other projects for the last thirty-three years.
+Judith started working in St. John’s as a physical oceanographer for a local company in 1978 and created Oceans Ltd. in 1981, where she has been actively participating in oil industry oceanography programs and other projects for the last thirty-three years.
 Oceans Ltd. offers services in physical oceanography, marine weather forecasting, iceberg profiling, bio-monitoring of fish health, establishing design criteria for offshore structure, and various types of climate and oceanography studies.
-For the last several year, Oceans Ltd. has been investigating the bio-activity properties of cold water seaweeds in Newfoundland and Labrador waters.
-Judith has created a unique company with highly educated personnel to carry out ocean-related scientific research to assist the oil industry with operating in a harsh environment offshore Newfoundland and Labrador.
+For the last several years, Oceans Ltd. has been investigating the bio-activity properties of cold water seaweeds in Newfoundland and Labrador waters.

-“Thank you to Elaine Dobbin for your inspiring talk at our Making Your Mark Lunch on October 11!”
+“Thank you to Elaine Dobbin for being our special guest speaker at the Making Your Mark Lunch on October 11!”

 As Campaign Patron for the Autism Society of Newfoundland and Labrador’s capital campaign, Elaine Dobbin was the driving force behind raising $1.9 million and the construction of Shamrock Farm/Elaine Dobbin Centre for Autism.
 She has worked tirelessly over the years supporting the Newfoundland and Labrador Lung Association, the Newfoundland Cancer Treatment and Research Foundation, and the Janeway Children’s Hospital Foundation.
 She was also a member of the Capital Campaign for Memorial University.